-I believe that the effectiveness from swimming jigs in the spring come from the simple fact that you can fish extremely slow yet keep the jig up out of the bottom.
-Swimming a jig off bottom and not maintaining bottom contact or finding bottom is difficult for some anglers as many anglers have been taught that jigs must be finding bottom to catch fish.
-Making bottom contact can be the answer at times but here is something to consider: in shallow water early in the year, walleye will often cruise or position slightly off bottom to soak in sunshine. .
+I believe that the effectiveness of swimming jigs in the spring comes from the simple fact that you can fish extremely slow yet keep the jig up out of the bottom.
+Swimming a jig off the bottom and not maintaining bottom contact or finding bottom is difficult for some anglers as many anglers have been taught that jigs must be finding bottom to catch fish.
+Making bottom contact can be the answer at times but here is something to consider: in shallow water early in the year, walleye will often cruise or position slightly off bottom to soak in the sunshine.

 You can creep a 1/16th or 1/8th ounce jig behind the boat or on a cast where the presentation just hangs off the bottom.
 The jig is near the bottom but not on the bottom.
 The presentation is that simple, just cast and reel or drag and long line behind the boat.

 This presentation also seems to perform much better with monofilament line.
 The mono seems to cushion the jig glide and floats through the water causing the jig to lift with a steady pull.
 Six-pound monofilament is my all-around favorite line for swimming jigs in shallow water.

 6. Try Rainbows and Chubs For Spring Walleye